SlithyMatt/x16-xci/README.md

 Banked RAM ($A000-$BFFF): 6 banks per level, up to 10 levels per currently loaded zone.
 * Bank 0: Kernal Use
-* Bank 1: Zone level 1 meta data
+* Bank 1: Zone level 0 configuration data
-* Banks 2-5: Zone level 1 background bitmap
+* Banks 2-5: Zone level 0 background bitmap
-* Bank 6: Zone level 1 music and sound effects
+* Bank 6: Zone level 0 music and sound effects
-* Bank 7: Zone level 2 meta data
+* Bank 7: Zone level 1 configuration data

 ...
-* Bank 60: Zone level 10 music and sound effects
+* Bank 60: Zone level 9 music and sound effects

 When transit from a level leads to a different zone, the new zone is loaded to banked RAM from the file system.
 Up to 256